Food regulation and safety

-The Department of Agriculture and Water Resources Food Regulation Policy Section works with industry and other Australian government agencies— particularly the Food regulation and Food Standards Australia New Zealand (FSANZ) to ensure Australia's food regulations protect public health and safety.
+The department works with industry and other Australian government agencies— particularly the Department of Health and Food Standards Australia New Zealand (FSANZ)—in developing food regulation policy and domestic food standards that:

-The department encourages industry and the community to participate in developing food regulatory policy and food standards.
+Australian and New Zealand food standards take into account domestic policy guidelines as well as Codex Alimentarius international food standards.
+The department encourages industry and the community to participate in developing our food regulatory policy and food standards.

 The department administers relevant legislation including the Food Standards Code at the border.
 All imported food must meet Australia's biosecurity requirements (under the Biosecurity Act 2015) and food safety requirements of the Imported Food Control Act 1992.